oloBion/oloPATH/README.md

 ## Species databases structure

-Each database consists of three dictionaries: `molecules`, `inchikey` and `pathways`.
+Each database consists of three dictionaries: `molecules` and `pathways`.

-- `molecules` dictionary has ChEMI molecules identifiers as keys and dictionaries containing the molecule name, short InChiKey and associated Reactome pathways identfiers as values.
+- `molecules` dictionary has ChEBI or PlantCyc molecules identifiers as keys and dictionaries containing the molecule name, short InChiKey and associated Reactome or PlantCyc pathways identfiers as values.

 ```
 "molecules": {"10055": {"name": "Xamoterol",